More About Pediatric Audiology

 In addition, certified audiologists can also help diagnose and develop treatment plans for children with auditory processing disorders (APD), auditory neuropathy spectrum disorders (ANSD), and balance (vestibular) disorders.

 At Hearing & Balance Center of Austin, we provide diagnostic services for ANSD, concussion and balance disorders.

-We recommend anyone seeking APD testing to contact the University of Texas Audiology Department at (512) 471-3841.
+We recommend anyone seeking APD testing to contact the Texas State University Speech/Language Hearing Clinic at (512) 245-8241.

 Pediatric Audiology Tests Performed